In the past few years the world has spent more time at home and online, creating the perfect storm for a successful clickbait campaign.

 In 2020, Fashion Nova has elevated its strategy by being an early adopter to the social media platform.
 By using recognizable faces, meme culture, and adopting current social and news trends, the brand is able to draw people into their culture they have created, and their efforts often result in a conversion.
 Fashion Nova has built its brand to 1.8 million followers on TikTok and almost 19 million followers on Instagram, in the midst of a global pandemic.
 The earned market value of Fashion Nova is over $125 million.

-With movie theaters closed for a large chunk of 2020, Disney Plus+ turned to its brand new streaming platform to bring in viewers.
+With movie theaters closed for a large chunk of 2020 and beyond due to COVID, Disney Plus+ turned to its brand new streaming platform to bring in viewers.
 They were able to do this by offering a front-row seat to Hamilton, the Pulitzer and Tony Award-winning musical, for which getting a ticket is notoriously difficult and expensive.
 The Hamilton campaign capitalized on the brand recognition and exclusivity of the play to drive new subscribers to the platform.

 With a price tag of $6.99/month to unlock Hamilton and the Disney Plus vaults, the 72% increase of downloads of the streaming service in the U.S. was not only a strong ROI but helped to create clickthrough content and ads for the other shows on the platform.